code42/code42cli/docs/userguides/legalhold.md

 #### Options

  - `--matter-id` (required):   The identification number of the legal hold matter.
-To get the ID for a matter, run the command code42 legal-hold list.
+To get the ID for a matter, run the command `code42 legal-hold list`.
  - `--username` (required):    The Code42 username of the custodian to add to the matter.
  - `--profile` (optional):     The profile to use to execute the command.
 If not specified, the default profile is used.